-Versus Arthritis website has been checked against WCAG 2.0 AA accessibility standards and is working to improve the site so that it meets these standards.
+Versus Arthritis website and online community has been checked against WCAG 2.1 AA accessibility standards and our sites are currently partially meeting these standards.

 - zoom in up to 200% on the website and still be able to read all the text properly

 - navigate most of the website using just a keyboard

 - navigate most of the website using iOS voice control and speech recognition feature available on iOS 13 and above

 - listen to most of the website using a screen reader

 We have tried to ensure we are meeting your needs.
 However, you may wish to further customise the website to meet your needs.
 Individual adjustments to your desktop, laptop, tablet or mobile can make the website easier to use.

 Customisable features include text size, colour contrasts and keyboard controls.
 Read AbilityNet’s My Computer My Way guide to find out more about how to do this.

 Current accessibility work on our website, online community and app for young people

 - Arthritis Tracker App for young people